Mac King: Personal life

-King was born December 2, 1959 in Hopkinsville, Kentucky.
+King was born December 2, 1959, in Hopkinsville, Kentucky.
 He became interested in magic as a kid because both of his grandfathers (Elwood Huffman and Pax King) were keen amateur magicians.
-King was a graduate from the J. Graham Brown School in Louisville, Kentucky in 1977.
-King then attended Macalester College in Saint Paul, Minnesota, on a National Merit Scholarship.
-He graduated with Highest Honors in 1981 with a double major (Anthropology and Magic).
+King was a graduate from the J. Graham Brown School in Louisville, Kentucky in 1977, and attended Macalester College in Saint Paul, Minnesota, on a National Merit Scholarship.
+He graduated in 1981 with a double major (Anthropology and Magic).

 King performed, with fellow Kentuckian Lance Burton, over the summers he had off during college.

 They did three shows a day, every day, at a western-themed park in Cumberland Falls, Kentucky.

 King married Jennifer Sils in 1985, having met her when she was chosen from the audience by King to help with a trick.
 They have one child named Eli King who was born in Nevada.

 He is also friends with Penn & Teller, who wrote the preface to King's book Tricks With Your Head.

 In March 2022, King eulogized The Amazing Johnathan, who had died a couple of weeks prior.